kpitt/zed-theme-intellij-newui/README.md

 1. Press `cmd+k` `cmd+t`, or choose _Settings... > Select Theme..._ from the Zed menu
 2. Select _JetBrains New Dark_ in the theme picker

+## Known Issues

+- Starting in Zed 0.137.2, there was a change that broke the ability to properly theme some of the UI buttons.
+This affects the hover style most, but also changes some of the normal button backgrounds.
+I opened [issue #12592](https://github.com/zed-industries/zed/issues/12592) in the Zed repository for the hover styling.

 ---

 <p align="center">